scipp/scipp/doc/notes.md

 - How can we write generic algorithms without a stiff inheritance tree.
 Are templates the right way?

 - Would it make sense to a have separate ADS section for each workspace type, such that casting can be avoided?
+- The guiding design principle should always be ease of use (intuitive, etc.).